bjohnson05/cmsi186/cmsi186-Spring2020/homework08/README.md

    1. Your program must output the parameters for each circle pair that includes the X and Y value of the center and the radius of each circle.
    1. Your program must output whether the circles intersect, and at how many points they meet.
 If they meet at more than one point, just state that fact.
 1. You must write a script file called <q>circletest.bat</q> [for windows] or <q>circletest.sh</q> [for mac] that runs your program 20 times with different circle file inputs.
-1. You <em class='underline'>MUST</em> have at least 1 of your 25 test cases check an invalid file name and output a meaningful error message when that occurs
+1. You *MUST* have at least 1 of your 25 test cases check an invalid file name and output a meaningful error message when that occurs
+1. You *MUST* have your script file write the results to a <q>testresults.txt</q> file as we've seen in the past

 ### The Problem #2:
 The digital clock in my office has several rows of LED lights on it.
 Some of you may have seen it on my bookshelves before the whole COVID-19 situation struck.
 This problem is to write a program that will be a duplicate of sorts of that clock's operation.
 The clock has three rows of LED's.
 The top row is for hours, the middle row is for minutes, and the bottom row is for seconds.